Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 Double spending is a potential flaw in a digital cash scheme in which a single digital token can be spent more than once.
 This is possible because a digital token consists of a digital file that can be duplicated or falsified.
 The Conflux network, like other blockchain networks, uses a consensus mechanism to prevent double spending.

 ### **Epoch**

-Given the pivot chain in a Tree-Graph, Conflux splits all blocks into epochs.
-Each epoch has a limit of executing 200 blocks.
-When a single epoch contains more than 200 blocks, Conflux will only execute the last 200 blocks in that epoch.
-This limit is introduced to battle DoS attacks about releasing a lot of blocks suddenly.
-The concept of epochs is crucial to the operation of the Conflux network.
+In Conflux, an epoch is a fundamental unit used to update the world state, setting it apart from blockchain like Bitcoin or Ethereum, where updates are done by block.
+An epoch in Conflux is a specific partitioning of blocks that determines their total order.
+This partitioning is based on the pivot chain in a Tree-Graph structure, and the pivot block will be the last block in each epoch.
+Once the pivot chain is determined and not reverted, the partition of epochs becomes immutable, meaning the order of transactions and execution results cannot be changed.

 ### **ERC20**
 ERC20 is a standard for tokens on the Ethereum blockchain.
 It specifies a set of functions and events that a token contract has to implement.
 While this is a standard on the Ethereum network, tokens on the Conflux network can also follow this standard, especially if they are transferred from the Ethereum network via the ShuttleFlow protocol.